Application Deadline: Friday, June 17, 2016. Please contact your campus coordinator for more information about spending the fall in London.

 Optional Scotland Excursion

 An optional 5-day, 4-night excursion to Scotland will be offered for a supplemental fee of $595 per participant.
-Included in the price is a round-trip train ticket between London and Edinburgh, 4 nights hostel accommodation with breakfast included (2 nights in Edinburgh, 1 night in Loch Ness, 1 night on the Isle of Skye), a 3-day guided bus tour to the highlands and islands of Scotland, entrance to Edinburgh Castle, 2 evening meals and the services of an AIFS staff member throughout the excursion.
+Included in the price is a round-trip train ticket between London and Edinburgh, 3 nights hostel accommodation with breakfast included (1 night in Edinburgh, 1 night in Loch Ness, 1 night on the Isle of Skye), a 3-day guided bus tour to the highlands and islands of Scotland, entrance to Edinburgh Castle, 2 evening meals and the services of an AIFS staff member throughout the excursion.

 Use free weekends to travel in England and to Europe’s great cities including Paris, Amsterdam, Dublin and Edinburgh.
 AIFS’s local staff will assist you in choosing your destination and transportation.

 Students will live with local families in their homes.
 All families are carefully screened and selected by AIFS personnel overseas.
 The AIFS Local Organizer will use the information that students provide on their AIFS accommodation form to place students with local families.Students will have accommodation in a twin room in a homestay within a residential neighborhood of London.
 Continental breakfast (cereals, toast, juice, tea/coffee) will be provided in the homestay five days a week (Monday through Friday) and dinner four days per week (Monday through Thursday).
 Students will have access to the kitchen for the preparation of any other meals.
 By living with a host family, students have a link to the local culture and customs.
 Students are encouraged to make the most of family life and community activities during their stay in London.
 Students are expected to respect the norms and customs of their host family.